 High-end strobes and speedlights will have faster recycle times than the inexpensive options.

 Strobes are faster and more powerful — but there’s a big tradeoff.
-Strobes were designed for studios.
+Strobes were designed for photography studios.
 The larger design of the light and large battery pack means that speedlights are more portable

 A speedlight will only take up about as much room as a lens inside your camera bag and a few extra sets of AAs in a pocket.
 That’s small enough to even pack two without carrying too much gear.